Integrality and Gauge Dependence of Hennings TQFTs: Introduction and Main Results

-These results are applied in Section~\ref{s4} to the special case in which the Hopf algebra is the Borel subalgebra $\,\Bz\,$ of quantum-$\fsl2$ at an odd root of unity.
+The general theory is illustrated in greater detail in Section~\ref{s4} using example of the Borel subalgebra $\,\Bz\,$ of quantum-$\fsl2$ at an odd root of unity.
 In Proposition~\ref{lm-DBFfact} and Theorem~\ref{thm-TQFT-DB=UA} we provide the factorization up to gauge isomorphism of $\dBz$ and the associated TQFT respectively.
-This implies the proof of Theorem~\ref{thm2} given in Section~\ref{s:relation}.
+This implies then the proof of Theorem~\ref{thm2} given in Section~\ref{s:relation}.

-Finally, in Section~\ref{s9} we review the definition and constructions of the Borel part of Luztig's small quantum group mainly following \cite{lu90b} with emphasis on its natural grading in the root lattice and introducing the above mentioned index 2 extension of the Cartan torus.
-Integrals and balancing structures are discussed in detail in Section~\ref{ss-balSBZ}, which eventually implies Theorem~\ref{thm-SBZ}.
+Finally, in Section~\ref{s9} we review the definition and constructions of the Borel part of Lusztig's small quantum group mainly following \cite{lu90b} with emphasis on its natural grading in the root lattice and introducing the above mentioned index 2 extension of the Cartan torus.
+Integrals and balancing structures are discussed in detail in Section~\ref{ss-balSBZ}, which is eventually used to prove Theorem~\ref{thm-Bzg=Frob+Bal}.